Persevering

 • Spend more time in nature, away from a bustling city.

-• Say mantras of beliefs you want to internalize.
+• Say mantras for beliefs you want to internalize.

-• Dialogue to yourself and others about your feelings.
+• Dialogue with yourself and others about your feelings.

 • Examine the details of how you failed.